AsmaElmahi/Haqeeba-Sudanese_Music_Dataset_SMD/README.md

 # Sudanese_Music_Dataset_Haqeeba

-Small audio Dataset of the Sudanese songs for Music Information Retrieval (MIR) purposes.
+Audio Dataset of the Sudanese songs for Music Information Retrieval (MIR) purposes.
 I created this dataset, in collaboration with my co-supervisor and friend Mohamed Ali, for my masters research project where I'm trying to create a corpora for Sudanese Music through labelling and organizing the collections of the Sudanese songs in a structured way using unsupervised machine learning techniques.

 The repository has these files: